A Simple XY Model for Cascade Transfer

-One of the most extreme examples in which complicated nonlinearity plays a central role is turbulence \cite{Frisch}.
-Even for turbulence, there is some kind of universality, the properties of which are analogous to those of critical phenomena \cite{eyink1994analogies}.
-As an example, the energy spectrum follows the power-law $E(k)\propto k^{-5/3}$, the so-called Kolmogorov spectrum, independent of the details of the initial/boundary conditions or the mechanism of external stirring \cite{K41_a,K41_b,K41_c,Frisch}.
+One of the most extreme examples in which complicated interaction between many degrees of freedom plays a central role is cascade transfer \cite{Frisch}.
+This is the phenomenon that an inviscid conserved quantity, such as energy or enstrophy, is transferred conservatively from large (small) to small (large) scales.
+In the scale range where the cascade transfer occurs---the inertial range---the scaling of the distribution of the conserved quantity is governed by the corresponding conserved scale-to-scale flux.
+In other words, cascade transfer underlies the remarkable universality of the scaling.
+In fluid turbulence, for example, the energy spectrum follows the Kolmogorov spectrum $E(k)\propto k^{-5/3}$ independently of the details of the initial/boundary conditions or the mechanism of external stirring \cite{K41_a,K41_b,K41_c,Frisch}.
 Such universal behavior is observed even in systems different from ordinary fluids, such as quantum fluids and supercritical fluids near a critical point \cite{Tsubota_etal_2013,QT_review,Tsatsos_2016,tanogami2021theoretical,skrbek2021phenomenology,tanogami2021van}.

-The turbulent cascade underlies this remarkable universality in turbulence.
-This is the phenomenon that the inviscid conserved quantity, such as the energy or enstrophy, is transferred conservatively and continuously from large (small) to small (large) scales \cite{Frisch}.
-In the scale range where the turbulent cascade occurs---the inertial range---, the scaling of the distribution of the conserved quantity is governed by the corresponding conserved scale-to-scale flux.
-Although the mechanism of the turbulent cascade is intuitively explained by Richardson's depiction of a large vortex splitting into smaller vortices \cite{Richardson_1922}, there is no clear understanding of how such splitting is sustained in complicated flow.
-Therefore, we must clarify and classify the mechanism of the turbulent cascade to reach a phenomenological understanding of turbulence.

-In this Letter, we aim to understand the mechanism of the turbulent cascade by constructing a minimal model for the phenomenon \cite{takayasu1995stochastic,matsumoto2016one}.
-To this end, we first reflect on the minimum elements required for the turbulent cascade to occur and then attempt to construct presumably the simplest possible model.
-A model thus constructed would provide insights into the turbulent cascade.
-Therefore, by investigating the behavior of the model through theoretical and numerical analyses, we expect to reach an intuitive understanding of the turbulent cascade.
+Furthermore, cascade transfer is not limited to such fluid systems, but is also observed even in wave and spin systems \cite{zakharov1992kolmogorov,Nazarenko_2011,fujimoto2012counterflow,fujimoto2012spin,fujimoto2013spin,tsubota2013spin,fujimoto2016direct,rodriguez2021turbulent}.
+We thus conjecture that cascade transfer is a ubiquitous phenomenon.

+From this viewpoint, we ultimately aim to establish the concept of a universality class for cascade transfer.
+As a first step toward this end, here we propose a simple model representing one universality class.
+We specifically regard the phenomenon as a cooperative phenomenon of unidirectional transport across scales and ask how it emerges from spatially local interactions.
+In contrast, it is nonlocal in most existing cascade models \cite{Frisch,takayasu1995stochastic,mailybaev2015continuous,matsumoto2016one}.